atet/tts/README.md

 import time

 # Pick either GPU or CPU processing (comment out the other option)
-MODE = "cuda"  # Using GPU/VRAM
+MODE = "cuda"  # Using GPU+VRAM
-# MODE = "cpu" # Using CPU/RAM
+# MODE = "cpu" # Using CPU+RAM

 dir_llasa_3b = "/root/models/HKUSTAudio/Llasa-3B" # Path to local Llasa-3B repos
 tokenizer = AutoTokenizer.from_pretrained(dir_llasa_3b)
 model = AutoModelForCausalLM.from_pretrained(dir_llasa_3b)
 model.eval()
 model.to(MODE)

-# If you did not edit modeling_xcodec2.py with local path, this will (re)download w2v-bert-2.0 from Hugging Face
+# If you did not edit modeling_xcodec2.py with the local path of w2v-bert-2.0 in the above instructions, it will be downloaded from Hugging Face again
 dir_xcodec2 = "/root/models/HKUSTAudio/xcodec2" # Path to local xcodec2 repos
 Codec_model = XCodec2Model.from_pretrained(dir_xcodec2)
 Codec_model.eval().to(MODE)